 Russell was New Zealand’s first capital and is full of history, for example Christ Church in Russell is New Zealand’s oldest existing church.
 In 1845, during the Battle of Kororareka between British forces and Maori unhappy with British rule, the church was hit by stray musket and cannon balls, the damage from which remains.

 We jumped on an Explore ‘Dolphin Discovery’ tour which cost $95 per adult, $50 for children $15 cash is payable if you ‘splash’ (swim) and a voucher to return is provided if no dolphins sighted.
+This has to be one of the best things to do in Russell New Zealand.

 The company has a 50% swim success rate.
 You can’t swim when a dolphin calf is present (less than two years of age) as they require extremely regular feeding to maintain their body temperature and human interaction will distract them from this.